khakhalin/Dynamic-clamp-2018/reviews and responses.md

 this part of the study was to try and identify electrophysiological mechanism(s) that explain the tuning variables.
 The heart of Fig. 4 should be that they don’t, and figure that captures this would be helpful.

+TODO: How to make a figure like that?
+They refer to a text about the stepwise generalized linear model.
+Is there a good visualization here?

 > - If these data are interpreted as homeostatic (neurons became less excitable following sensory experience), is there any evidence that tectal neurons have